SAP-samples/teched2025-DA160/exercises/ex0/README.md

 ## What are the core components of SAP Business Data Cloud formation?

-A formation is a logical grouping of SAP systems following a business scenario.
+A formation is used to connect a group of application tenants together into a virtual BDC landscape.
 Formations allow you to combine SAP solution systems to simplify the connectivity setup and to provide a unified view of all components required for the implementation.

 Every SAP BDC Formation must (can) have:
 - One SAP Business Data Cloud Cockpit